 COMM-M 150 Mass Media and Contemporary Society (3 cr.)
-P: reading placement score of at least 80.
 A critical overview of the role of electronic mass media in contemporary society.
-Provides an introduction to such issues as industry structure, organization, and economics; regulation, public interest, and media ethics; impact of programming on individuals; media construction of social institutions; media issues in the global village.
+Provides an introduction to such issues as industry structure, organization, and economics; regulation, public interest, and media ethics;